You can find your course reading list by following these steps:

 The Library has an e-preferred access policy.
 We automatically link to or purchase online items or digitise content where allowed under copyright.
 If you would like online access to a print item on your list, email email@example.com or add a Note for Library.

 Talis Aspire helps the University ensure copyright compliance by keeping track and storing copied material from across the University.
 It also performs copyright compliance checks against other files in the system and notifies the Library if it detects that copyright limits have been compromised.

 The Library reports to the Copyright Agency (CAL) on the use of copyright materials, using the information stored in Talis to create reports.
 The use of Talis removes the copyright risk of loading files directly into Blackboard.

 When the Library provides access to digitised material within Talis, a copyright notice must be included.

-When edits to a reading list are complete, you must publish your reading list for any changes to be made live.
+You must publish your reading list each time you make any changes or edits for them to be made live and visible to your students.
 The Learning Resources team regularly checks for changes that have not been published and will publish any they uncover.

 The course reading list link in the Learning Resources area of your course site launches an integration tool called an LTI (Learning Tools Interoperability).
 The LTI will only find and link to published lists.
 Check that your list has been published.

 If your list has been published and the link is still not there, try adding the link again.